emilesalem/19/Journal/journal.md

     at derez (<anonymous>:2:6072)
     at derez (<anonymous>:2:6072)*

 I should probably not trigger a reRender of React3 on every store change.
 Lets find another way to listen to user inputs.

+# 10/01/2018 - DAY 3
+ - Found out previous error was not the problem (side error that doesnt break the app, caused by redux-devtools)
+   Real error was caused by 'mapTo' observable function used instead of 'map' (TODO: investigate what mapTo does)
+ - **MILESTONE**: succeeded first navigation in 3D world